AllenInstitute/MIES/Packages/doc/SweepFormula.rst

 for the sweep number / channel number / channel type combination the sweep numbers with the same stimset cycle id are determined.
 For these sweeps selections with the same channel number / channel type are added.
 Finally all selections are reduced to be unique only.

 The expansion through `selsci` and `selrac` operates on the current select filter.
-Intersections with additional selections from select type arguments are executed afterwards.

 The output is composite with two datasets of different type.
 The first dataset contains a N x 4 array where the columns are sweep number, channel type, GUI channel number and row index of the sweepMap.
 The sweepMap only exists if the window is a SweepBrowser, for DataBrowser the values are set NaN in that column.